-Wipro Insurance Solutions, LLC ("the Company"), organized in the state of Delaware, is a wholly owned subsidiary of Wipro, LLC.
+Wipro Insurance Solutions, LLC (the "Company"), organized in the state of Delaware, is a wholly owned subsidiary of Wipro, LLC.
 The Company's ultimate holding company is Wipro Limited, a company traded on the New York Stock Exchange.

 The Company was formed to provide end-to-end administrative functions and services for life and annuity, property and casualty, and healthcare insurance carriers.
 The Company also intends to be a service provider to various insurers, brokers, carriers and providers of insurance across the United States and a vehicle through which the parent company will operate credit card collection support for its customers in the United States.
-The Company is able to collect licenses in 47 States, 3 cities and 2 territories, the District of Columbia, and Puerto Rico.
-The Company also holds 26 third party administrative licenses.
+The Company is able to collect licenses in 47 States, the District of Columbia, and Puerto Rico.
+The Company also holds 32 third party administrative licenses.